 Identifying common mistakes made by interviewers and applicants

-- Distinguishing between appropriate and inappropriate job application documents
+Distinguishing between appropriate and inappropriate job application documents

-- Giving constructive criticism
+Giving constructive criticism

-- Receiving constructive and destructive criticism
+Receiving constructive and destructive criticism

-- Setting and clarifying expectations
+Setting and clarifying expectations

 Modeling correct behavior

 Communications with supervisors, peers, and subordinates

-- Collaborating with a group
+Collaborating with a group

-- Identifying and restating the problem
+Identifying and restating the problem

-- Identifying the customer’s desired solution
+Identifying the customer’s desired solution

-- Interfacing with team members and customers
+Interfacing with team members and customers

 2. How to Prepare Students for the Communication Skills for Business Certification Exam

-Now that you know what’s on this business certification exam, your next question is likely: How can I ensure my students have the knowledge and skills needed to earn the certification?
+Now that you know what’s on this business certification exam, your next question is likely: How can I ensure my students have the knowledge and skills needed to earn this certification?